Nazzemax/cssBayan/README.md

 # cssBayan
-This is a simple accordeon using html anc css
+This is a simple accordeon using html and css